joshmilind/cacoresystem/documents/caCORE3-2_README.txt

     1. Unzip the Client.zip file.

-    2. In the directory which contains the TestClient.java file
+    2. In the directory that contains the TestClient.java file.

-       type "ant rundemo".
-The TestProgram will run.
+       Type "ant rundemo".
+The Test Program will run.